FIFA Quality Programme for Footballs

 3) Tested Balls being used for good use

 Every year FIFA tests hundreds of footballs as part of the FIFA Quality Programme for Footballs to ensure that each football meets the quality standards stipulated in the Laws of the Game.
 Rather than simply store the tested balls, FIFA has identified opportunities led by some of its employees and internal stakeholders to distribute these samples to projects that can benefit from them.
 Please view here two examples of how these samples have been put to good use in Zimbabwe and Switzerland.
-For more information please visit our football technology&innovation blog.
+For more information please visit our Innovation Blog.

 Research and development